 When you are hurting, it is so easy to feel alone, but you are not.
 Support groups and counselors will help you to see that you have so many reasons not to give up on your infertility treatment, and there are always more options available for you to explore.

-The main focus for you during this time should be on what can be done, or else it can be very easy to sink into infertility depression.
+The main focus for you while on your infertility journey should be on what can be done, or else it can be very easy to sink into depression.

 Maintain Your Mental And Spiritual Health With These Tips

 Take Care Of Yourself

 Start by having a discussion with your doctor about how treatment is affecting you.
 If you are feeling overwhelmed or anxious, they should have some advice and references for people they trust that you can talk to.

 In general, some practices to help maintain your emotional health during treatment include:

 - exploring your spirituality and connection to yourself by practicing meditation or yoga, listening to inspiring music, and finding ways to spend time outside

 - reducing as much chaos in your environment as possible/removing clutter and any unnecessary stresses getting in the way of your piece of mind